-The course is intended as an elementary introduction to general relativity, the basic physical concepts of its observational implications, and the new insights that it provides into the nature of space time, and the structure of the universe.
+The course is intended as an introduction to general relativity, covering both its observational implications and the new insights that it provides into the nature of spacetime and the structure of the universe.
 Familiarity with special relativity and electromagnetism as covered in the Part A and Part B courses will be assumed.
-The lectures will review Newtonian gravitation, tensor calculus and continuum physics in special relativity, physics in curved space time and the Einstein field equations.
-This will suffice for an account of simple applications to planetary motion, the bending of light and the existence of black holes.
+The lectures will review Newtonian gravity, special relativity (from a geometric point of view), and then move on to cover physics in curved space time and the Einstein equations.
+These will then be used to give an account of planetary motion, the bending of light, the existence and properties of black holes and elementary cosmology.